-Note: SLiRP is only capable of routing TCP and UDP traffic, with limited ICMP ping support.
-Other protocols such as IPX and NetBEUI can only be used with PCap or VDE networking.
+Note: SLiRP is only capable of routing TCP and UDP traffic.
+Other protocols such as IPX and NetBEUI can only be used with PCap networking.

-2.12.3 PCap
+2.11.2 PCap

 PCap connects directly to one of the host's network adapters.
 The emulated machine must be configured as if it were a real machine on your network.
 This is similar to the Bridge mode on other emulators and virtualizers.